 Being a single parent is hard, finding a home as a single parent (especially for an unwed parent) is even harder.
-In the years past, regulations by the Housing & Development Board (HDB) have made it hard for divorced, widowed or unwed parents to get a home for themselves and their children.
+In the years past, regulations by the HDB have made it hard for divorced, widowed or unwed parents to get a home for themselves and their children.

-For instance, it was only in March 2018 that divorced persons were allowed to buy or own a subsidised flat each upon divorce.
+For instance, it was only in March 2018 that divorced persons could buy or own a subsidised flat each upon divorce.

 The situation improved further in 2020 after Members of Parliament (MPs) repeatedly pushed for change.
-On 4 March 2020, Minister for National Development Lawrence Wong stated in Parliament that the HDB will lower the minimum age for single parents looking to buy Build-to-Order (BTO) flats to 21, while making the 3-room flat type available to them.
+On 4 March 2020, then Minister for National Development Lawrence Wong stated in Parliament that the HDB will lower the minimum age for single parents looking to buy Build-to-Order (BTO) flats to 21, and make the 3-room flat type available to them.

-This article is updated with the latest rules (as of 10 May 2020), so single parents can see what HDB flat they are eligible for at a glance.
+This article is updated with the latest rules (as of 22 March 2021), so single parents can see which HDB flat they are eligible for at a glance.

 Divorced or widowed parents

-Divorced or widowed Singaporean citizens who are at least 21 years old and have children under their legal custody, care and control are able to form a family nucleus with their child in order to purchase a HDB flat.
+Divorced or widowed Singapore citizens who are at least 21 years old and have children under their legal custody, care and control can form a family nucleus with their children in order to purchase an HDB flat under the Public Scheme.

 They may also be eligible for the Enhanced Housing Grant (EHG) if their household income is $9,000 or under.
 This is for both BTO or resale flat purchases.

-Specifically for BTO flats, the HDB now sets aside up to 5% of 2-room flexi and 3-room flats in non-mature estates for divorced and widowed parents under the ASSIST scheme.
+Specifically for BTO flats, HDB now sets aside up to 5% of two-room flexi and three-room flats in non-mature estates for divorced and widowed parents under the ASSIST scheme.
 To be eligible, the parent must have at least one child aged below 18 years old.
 The child can either be the natural offspring from the lawful marriage or legally adopted.

 To qualify for the ASSIST scheme, the parent must not have acquired any interest in an HDB flat or private residential property after the date of divorce/separation or demise of the spouse (except for the matrimonial flat/property).

-If the divorced or widowed parent successfully ballots for a BTO flat, he/she may be eligible for the Enhanced Housing Grant (EHG) amounting up to $80,000.
+If the divorced or widowed parent successfully ballots for a BTO flat, they may be eligible for the EHG amounting up to $80,000.

 While waiting for their BTO flats to be built, divorced or widowed parents without a place to stay may also apply for interim housing options such as the Parenthood Provisional Housing Scheme (PPHS).